Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Simulation Model

-In the present paper, we set $H=10^{-21}$~\si{J}, and the zeta potentials as $\zeta_{1}=\zeta_{2}=-20$~\si{mV}.
-Fig.~\ref{fig:fig2}(d) illustrates the DLVO forces between a sphere of radius$R_{b}=1$~\si{\mu m} and a solid surface for different Debye lengths.
+In the present paper, we set $H=10^{-21}$~\si{J} and the zeta potentials as $\zeta_{1}=\zeta_{2}=-20$~\si{mV}~\cite{Vigeant2002,Li2008}.
+Fig.~\ref{fig:fig2}(d) illustrates the DLVO forces between a sphere of radius $R_{b}=1$~\si{\mu m} and a solid surface for different Debye lengths.
 As the sphere approaches the surface, the DLVO forces increase rapidly with decreasing separation distance $h$, which can effectively prevent bacteria from contacting the surface during the Brownian motion.
 Bacteria reach a stable fixed point $\{h^{*},\Psi^{*}\}$ in the phase plane $\{h,\Psi\}$ under the combination of near-field HIs and DLVO forces~\cite{Liu2025D}.
-The inclination angle $\Psi$, defined as the angle between the flagellar axis and the $z$-axis, characterizes the orientation of the bacteria.
-Specifically, bacteria tend to exhibit circular motion on the surface~\cite{Frymier1995}.
+HIs are long-range forces, yet their influence becomes particularly significant at separations less than the particle radius, while DLVO forces are short-range forces, with an effective distance set at $100$~\si{nm}.
+The angle of inclination $\Psi$, defined as the angle between the flagellar axis and the $z$-axis, characterizes the orientation of the bacteria.
+Specifically, bacteria tend to exhibit circular motion on the surface at this stable fixed point~\cite{Frymier1995}.

-The instantaneous translational and rotational velocities of the center of the cell body are $\mathbf{U}_{b}$ and $\mathbf{W}_{b}$, respectively, while those of the flagellar center are
+The instantaneous translational and rotational velocities of the center of the cell body are $\mathbf{U}_{b}=\{U_{x},U_{y},U_{z}\}$ and $\mathbf{W}_{b}=\{W_{x},W_{y},W_{z}\}$, respectively, while those of the flagellar center are

 where $\mathbf{W}_{0}=2\pi f\mathbf{e}_{m}$ is the rotational velocity of the motor, and $f$ is its rotation frequency.
 The rotation direction of the motor is along the flagellar axis in the present paper, that is, $\mathbf{e}_{m}=-\mathbf{D}_{1}$.
 The geometric parameters and the corresponding values of the bacterium system are presented in Table~\ref{tab:table01}.